hackforla/lucky-parking/README.md

 # Then
 bash

-# You should now have (base) in front if your prompt
+# You should now have (base) in front of your prompt

 # Remove installer (optional)
 rm Miniconda3-latest-Linux-x86_64.sh